 Body Systems Definition

 Body systems are groups of organs and tissues that work together to perform important jobs for the body.
-Some organs may be part of more than one body system, if they serve more than one function.
+Some organs may be part of more than one body system if they serve more than one function.
+Other organs and tissues serve a purpose in only one body system.

-All body systems are necessary for life to be sustained.
+All body systems are necessary for an organism to be able to survive and reproduce.
 In this article we’ll focus on the systems of the human body – similar systems are required by all animals, but the details of how they accomplish their tasks may vary.

 Functions that must be performed by an animal to stay alive include:

-- Must be able to take in oxygen for use in cellular respiration, and excrete waste carbon dioxide.
+- Qxygen for use in cellular respiration, and excrete waste carbon dioxide.

 - Must be able to ingest and process food to obtain sugars and other nutrients.

-- Must be able to transport necessary substances, such as oxygen and nutrients, to all cells.
+- The body must transport necessary substances, such as oxygen and nutrients, to all cells.

-- Must be able to clear toxic waste products from the body.
+- Clear toxic waste products from the body.

-- Must protect the body’s organs from the environment.
+- Protect the body’s organs from the environment.

 - Must be able to fight infections.